By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Running up and down those hills was the best thing in Jesse’s life.
 He did not try to run real fast, no point in that, cause he just like being out there in the woods on the trails.
 But he was getting stronger and stronger.
 Real strong runner the people in town would say.

-Now down in the valley there were these bunch of people and a whole parcel of schools.
-One school in particular they had this great big fancy running track.
-They had some track club run there most every weekend.
-This kid name of Arnold, Arnold T. Spingate, his dad took him there all the time.
+Now down in the valley, there were these bunch of people and a whole parcel of schools.
+One school, in particular, they had this great big fancy running track.
+They had some track club run there almost every weekend.
+This kid’s name of Arnold, Arnold T. Spingate, his dad took him there all the time.
 Arnold’s dad was a runner and he wanted his son to be one also.

-So starting at age 5 Arnold T Spingate, his father signed him up in a running club.
+So starting at age 5 Arnold T Spingate, his father signed him up for a running club.
 By six he was running in competitions most everywhere.
 And was that boy fast.
 He won most times he ran.
 Only one problem Arnold did not like to run, he only did it cause his dad pushed him.
 The more dad pushed the harder Arnold ran and the harder he ran the more he won.
-You would of thought that this would make dad proud, but no mater how much Arnold won dad pushed him some more.
+You would have thought that this would make dad proud, but no matter how much Arnold won dad pushed him some more.

-Now on the other side of town lived a kid name of Lee, you were expecting the poor side weren’t you?
-Well they weren’t exactly poor, not poor like Jess up in the mountains but they did not have the money like Arnold’s family.
-But one thing Lee had, was parents that loved him and that encouraged him.
-He also had an elementary school P. E. teacher that told him the way to be something someday was to go to college and the way to do that was get a scholarship, an athletic scholarship if you could.
+Now on the other side of town lived a kid name Lee, you were expecting the poor side weren’t you?
+Well, they weren’t exactly poor, not poor like Jess up in the mountains but they did not have the money like Arnold’s family.
+But one thing Lee had, was parents that loved him, and that encouraged him.
+He also had an elementary school P. E. teacher that told him the way to be something someday was to go to college and the way to do that was to get a scholarship, an athletic scholarship if you could.

-So you can see where this is going can’t you.
-This big fancy college down at the end of the valley, they had them some left over athletic scholarships so they sets up this race and they invite the runners from anywhere about that want to come try out.
+So you can see where this is going, can’t you?
+This big fancy college down at the end of the valley, they had them some leftover athletic scholarships so they set up this race and they invite the runners from anywhere about that want to come to try out.
 Their plan was to find the best runner and offer them a scholarship to come run track for their school.